 Tucker Carlson to interview Vladimir Putin in Moscow

-Former Fox News host Tucker Carlson confirmed Tuesday that he will be interviewing Russian President Vladimir Putin.
-He will be the first Western journalist to do so since the start of Moscow's invasion into Ukraine nearly two years ago.
+Former Fox News commentator Tucker Carlson confirmed Tuesday that he will be interviewing Russian President Vladimir Putin.
+He claimed to be the first person from a Western media outlet do so since the start of Moscow's invasion into Ukraine nearly two years ago, although the Kremlin disputed that he was the first one to try.

 In a statement posted to social media, Carlson said he will interview Putin "because it's our job.
 We're in journalism.
 Our duty is to inform people."